BohlmannS/437socialapp/README.md

 ## General Info
-repo for the 437 project fall 2019 api folder holds the node server this server serves up webpages using express.
+repo for the 437 project fall 2019 api folder holds the node server
+This server serves up webpages using express.

 Webpages holds html for webpages that we haven't transferred into the actual server yet